-Amenorrhea (say: "ay-men-or-ee-uh") is when you don’t have menstrual periods.
+Amenorrhea is when you don’t have menstrual periods.
 There are two types of amenorrhea.
-Primary amenorrhea is when you haven't ever had a period and you are 16 years of age or older.
-Secondary amenorrhea is when you have had normal periods but then you don't have one for 3 or more months in a row.
+Primary amenorrhea is when you are late to start your period for the first time.
+The normal age range is 14 to 16 years old.
+Secondary amenorrhea is when you miss a period for 3 months in a row or more.

 What causes amenorrhea?

 The main causes of primary amenorrhea include family history, genetics, and lifestyle.
 Women with the following factors are more at risk:

 - a family history of amenorrhea or early menopause

 - a genetic or chromosomal defect.
 These can affect your ovary function and menstrual cycle.
 Turner syndrome is one example.

 - a poor diet

 Pregnancy, breastfeeding, and menopause can cause secondary amenorrhea.
 Other possible causes include: